lisandroman/sellers/sellers.md

 **Q: How long does it take to get paid?**
 A: Depends on your chosen option:
 - Instant: ~6 hours
-- Express: 1 business day
+- Express: 1 day
-- Standard: 3 business days
+- Standard: 3 days

 If the deadline passes, your commission is automatically reduced, but payment may take longer.